darktable-org/dtdocs/content/preferences-settings/darkroom.md

 reduce resolution of preview image
 : Reduce the resolution of the [navigation preview](../module-reference/utility-modules/darkroom/navigation.md) image (choose from "original", "1/2", "1/3" or "1/4" size).
 This may improve the speed of the rendering but take care as it can also hinder accurate masking (default "original").

+white balace slider colors
+: Controls appearance of [white balance](../module-reference/processing-modules/white-balance.md) sliders.
+: _no color_ - background of the sliders is not colored at all.
+: _illuminant color_ - slider colors represent the color of the light source, i.e. the color you are adjusting to in order to achieve neutral white
+: _efect emulation_ - slider colors represent the effect the adjustment would have had on the scene.
+This is how most other raw processors show temperature/tint sliders colors.
+: (default _no color_)

+colorbalance slider block layout
+: Controls appearance of [color balance](../module-reference/processing-modules/color-balance.md) shadows/mid-tones/highlights sections ui
+: _list_ - all sliders are shown in one long list (with headers) : _tabs_ - use tabs to switch between the blocks of sliders : _columns_ - the blocks of sliders are shown next to each other (in narrow columns) : (default _list_)

+show right-side buttons in darkroom module headers
+: Controls presence of processing module header button : _always_ - always show all buttons
+: _active_ - only show the buttons when the mouse is over the module : _dim_ - buttons are dimmed when mouse is away
+: _auto_ - hide the buttons when the panel is narrow
+: _fade_ - fade out all buttons when panel narrows
+: _fit_ - hide all the buttons if the module name doesn't fit : _smooth_ - fade out all buttons in one header simultaneously : _glide_ - gradually hide individual buttons as needed : (default _always_)